creamakerspace/website/content/english/_index.md

   enable: true
   bg_image: "images/woodwork-3.jpg"
   title: "We are a community of creators."
-  content: "Connect with us so we can include you in the process.
-In these early stages, we plan to send a monthly newletter on progress.
-We may even send an occasional survey to help shape our plans."
+  content: "Connect with us so we can include you in the process."
   button:
     enable: true
     label: "Signup for updates"